kholidfu/colorweave/README.rst

 colorweave
 ==========

-Not actively maintained anymore.
-Use 99designs/colorific instead.

 Extract dominant colors from an image as a palette.
 Also get names of the colors extracted either using CSS3 standard or CSS2.1.

+Note from kholidfu:

+- Forked from jyotiska/colorweave, adding support for python3.5
+- adding example.py

 Usage
 ------